icewolfz/jiMUD/docs/codeeditor.md

   - `Attack commands` a list of comma delimited abilities or commands the monster will randomly do during combat
   - `Attack command chance` the chance a command will be used, from 0 to 101, 0 never, 100/101 always
   - `Attack initiators` list of comma delimited commands or abilities to randomly picked from when the monster starts combat
+- `Tracking` Monster tracking system
+  - `Enable attacker tracking` Will cause monster to track those that it is attacking
+  - `Track aggressively only` Constantly follower attacker
+  - `Enter message` Message to display when monster enters a room by tracking someone
+  - `Enter message action` How the enter messages is displayed
 - `Aggressive` monsters aggressiveness, can be a simple number or a complex mapping of values to determine how different races, classes and others options effects auto attacking, see /doc/build/monster/haggle on mud for full list and details
 - `Actions` actions or reactions to different things
   - `Auto drop` drop items after a delay of seconds